-Far from being a satellite station, it is close to some of Manchester's best cultural venues, with the Palace Theatre, Dancehouse Theatre and Bridgewater Hall just minutes' walk away.
-The Manchester Conference Centre is also nearby.
+Far from being a satellite station, it's close to some of Manchester's best cultural venues, with the Palace Theatre, Dancehouse Theatre and Bridgewater Hall just a minutes' walk away.
+The Manchester Conference Centre and the Manchester Art Gallery are also nearby.
 Head north up Oxford Road, and you'll reach the city centre's shops and restaurants in around ten minutes.

 The station entrance is just off Oxford Road, via Wakefield Street or Station Approach.
 There are staffed and automated ticketing facilities as well as public toilets on the concourse.
 The concourse leads onto platform 4 (towards Manchester Airport and Norwich) and platform 5 (towards Liverpool), with the remaining platforms accessible via a footbridge, with lifts for step-free access.
 Manchester Piccadilly trains depart from platform 3.
 Platform 2 is used for north and westbound services, including some trains to Liverpool.